oboroc/oboroc.github.io/read.md

 45. Tallarn: War for a Dead World
 46. Ruinstorm: Destiny unwritten...
 47. Old Earth: To the Gates of Terra
+48. The Burden of Loyalty
+49. Wolfsbane
+50. Born of Flame
+51. Slaves to Darkness

 ### Old Man's War